 Tortola cruise port is located on the Baughers Bay.
 The largest of the British Virgin Island has only one urban center – Road Town.
 According to the locals, the name Tortola was given by Christopher Columbus and it means ”land of the turtle dove.”
 Tortola cruise port is 22 miles from St Thomas and it is the gateway to all British Virgins Islands.
 Road Town has developed in the last years but still the St. Thomas’ Charlotte Amalie is bigger shopping center.

-Tortola cruise port attracts passengers with its amazing beaches and the fact that Road Town is not so “commercialized” like most of the Caribbean ports.
+Tortola Island attracts passengers with its amazing beaches and the fact that Road Town is not so “commercialized” like most of the Caribbean cruise ports.
 The official language of the area is English.

 Highlights: Road Town, Sage Mountain National Park